Copyright © 2001-24 Prem Kamble

 We try to forget these thoughts and memories of our painful traits, burying them deep within our subconscious mind.
 Although they may fade from our conscious thoughts, they continue to reside in our subconscious mind.
 They remain with us as our subconscious pain points.

 When you have a stomach ache, the doctor checks for pain by poking various points and asking if it hurts.
-It may not pain when the doctor presses at different points, and suddenly when he presses at a particular point, you scream in pain.
+There may be no pain when the doctor presses at different points, but suddenly, on pressing a particular spot, you scream in pain.
 The doctor thus locates your physical pain point.
-Similarly, each one of us has psychological pain points related to our personality or character.
-These pain points are areas where we feel inadequate, flawed or inferior or say "I am not OK".
+Similarly, each of us has psychological pain points related to areas our personality or character that make us feel inadequate, flawed or inferior, or instill thoughts like "I am not OK".

-Different incidents and experiences in life may lightly touch different parts of our personality, causing little or no pain.
+Different incidents and experiences in life may lightly touch various parts of our personality, causing little or no pain.
 However, some incidents poke our subconscious pain points, and we react explosively.
-Our behavior is the most unpredictable when we are ruffled up on any of your subconscious pain points.
+Our behavior is the most unpredictable when we are ruffled by some of our subconscious pain points.

-It is not uncommon that when a group of people to receive the same derogatory comment, some in the group are driven to extremes, while others remain unfazed.
+It is not uncommon that when a group of people receives the same derogatory comment, some in the group are driven to extremes, while others remain unfazed.
 For those who felt hurt, the abuse poked the pain point, whereas for others it did not.

 When we encounter these subconscious pain points, we are often overwhelmed by intense emotions. and our reactions may not be well-controlled.
 These emotions can be linked to the same sensations that we first experienced when we had that same unpleasant and painful experience as a child, which we tried to push under the carpet and banish from our minds.
 In these situations, we feel powerless to control our reactions and are driven by our subconscious minds.
 When we face a situation that touches our subconscious pain point, we react spontaneously and compulsively.
 However hard we try to act differently, we are often unable to do so, as the same violent emotions and sensations take over and dictate our behavior.